dotnet/docs-maui/docs/user-interface/align-position.md

 {
   Padding = new Thickness(0,20,0,0)
 };
-stackLayout.Add(new Label { Text = ".NET MAUI", Margin = new Thickness(20) });
+// Margin defined by a single uniform value. stackLayout.Add(new Label { Text = ".NET MAUI", Margin = new Thickness(20) });
-stackLayout.Add(new Label { Text = ".NET iOS", Margin = new Thickness(10,25) });
+// Margin defined by horizontal and vertical values. stackLayout.Add(new Label { Text = ".NET iOS", Margin = new Thickness(10,25) });
-stackLayout.Add(new Label { Text = ".NET Android", Margin = new Thickness(0,20,15,5) });
+// Margin defined by four distinct values that are applied to the left, top, right, and bottom. stackLayout.Add(new Label { Text = ".NET Android", Margin = new Thickness(0,20,15,5) });
 ```